kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 <br>

 ## Repository folders:
 **Arduino_I2C_BPF_RX** - Code to control the Band Pass Filter (BPF) board, runs at Arduino Pro Mini, compiled with Arduino IDE.
 The Arduino Pro Mini is used replacing the uSDR-Pico I2C interfaces PCF8574's to allow extra features: SWR reading and others (future).
-It uses the same I2C protocol, as uSDR-Pico.
+It uses the same I2C protocol, as uSDR-Pico.<br>
-**Arduino_uSDX_Pico_FFT** - Main code for Ajan-5, runs at Raspberry Pi Pico, compiled with Arduino IDE (look "Arduino IDE setup and notes" below).
+**Arduino_uSDX_Pico_FFT** - Main code for Ajan-5, runs at Raspberry Pi Pico, compiled with Arduino IDE (look "Arduino IDE setup and notes" below).<br>
-**PCB** - Schematic and PCB Layout on Kicad format.
+**PCB** - Schematic and PCB Layout on Kicad format.<br>
-**Pictures** - Pictures in general used in this Readme file.
+**Pictures** - Pictures in general used in this Readme file.<br>
-**uSDX_TX** - Code to test RF modulation TX using Amplitude/Phase, the same method used at the PE1NNZ uSDX project (https://github.com/threeme3/usdx) running at RP2040, only for transmission.
+**uSDX_TX** - Code to test RF modulation TX using Amplitude/Phase, the same method used at the PE1NNZ uSDX project (https://github.com/threeme3/usdx) running at RP2040, only for transmission.<br>
 <br>
 <br>